The first step on the journey to becoming a Catholic Christian is to contact your local priest for a chat.

 - In the case of children who have reached the age of reason (age 7), the pastor of the local parish should be consulted for information about Baptism and the other Sacraments of Initiation.

-- Adult Catholics who were baptised and received their First Eucharist in the Catholic Church and are interested in the Sacrament of Confirmation should contact Fr Nick.
+- Adult Catholics who were baptised and received their First Eucharist in the Catholic Church and are interested in the Sacrament of Confirmation should contact Fr Kingham.